Generic Name: abaloparatide (a BAL oh PAR a tide)

 What is abaloparatide?

-Abaloparatide is a man-made form of a hormone called parathyroid that exists naturally in the body.
-Abaloparatide increases bone density and increases bone strength to help prevent fractures.
+Abaloparatide is a man-made form of parathyroid hormone that exists naturally in the body.
+Abaloparatide increases bone mineral density and bone strength, which may prevent fractures.

 Abaloparatide may also be used for purposes not listed in this medication guide.